metaplex-foundation/aura/consistency_check/README.md

 ### Change status

-This command will change statuses for links from csv file to `pending`.
-Once it happened JSON downloader will download that files and as a result gap will be filled.
+This command will change the statuses for links from the CSV file to pending.
+Once this happens, the JSON downloader will download those files and as a result, the gap will be filled.

 Launch command: